arsu-leo/tsp/README.md

 The video[2] was very helpful and the implementations[3] [4] I found were good enough to code a solution with some modifications to make it way more readable from my perspective and also to understand how the minimization was done.
 Still this problem had some differences and I struggled to find how to reflect that into the given theorical solutions until I found some resource about this special case [5].

 So, after some tweaks on the input data and some modifications from the algoritm I found [5], I had then a working exact solution called "branch-bound" that was not a DFS but it was still taking quite amount of time for n = 14.
 Actually, on a worst case, it would do a complete DFS.
-Now if I waited long enough I was getting out of memory errors.
+Now if I waited long enough I was getting out of memory (OOM) errors.

 I was able to increase the PHP memory up to **5GB** without having issues with the computer performance itself.